 If a contractor has not worked on any open-source projects then that’s not necessarily a red flag, but open-source experience is certainly a nice-to-have and could give you an idea of other ways they could help you and your team.

-The delay to the introduction of the updated IR35 rules was welcomed by many, but its introduction has still left some businesses and contractors on the back foot.
+The introduction of the updated IR35 rules meant more complexities to the hiring process.
+If you already know you are looking for outside-IR35 contractors (which is usually the least expensive option), it is important to ensure the tech contractor has the same preference as you.
 Like the question of rate, this is another potentially awkward conversation if left to the later stages of your process.
 Again, it’s best to cover this off as early as possible.

 Cultivating your talent pool is essential if you want to consistently find the best contractors in any discipline, and tech is no different.